After Vowing To Not Take Corporate Money, Democratic Presidential Candidates Cozy Up To Wall Street

-The Democratic Party’s supposed shift leftward prompted virtually all Democratic presidential candidates to disavow corporate money.
+The Democratic Party’s supposed shift leftward has prompted virtually all Democratic presidential candidates to disavow corporate money.
 Kamala Harris, for instance, said in April that she will no longer accept money from corporate political action committees, according to The Hill.

 Similarly, front-runner and former Vice President Joe Biden rejected the help of a super PAC formed to support his candidacy, according to HuffPost.